Chapter 20 BWV 5 Wo soll ich fliehen hin?

 The third and final (soprano) recitative is an expressive articulation of the redemptive power of the Blood—-each drop is so powerful that it can free the whole world of sin—-may it provide me with a route to heaven.
 Again it raises the contradiction referred to above while leading us neatly back to the key of the closing chorale.
 Here is a re-assertion of the plea for the guidance we all require in order that we may become a part of His Body—-lead my heart and mind away from all things that might separate me from You.

-Had Heerman’s hymn tune not been familiar to members of the Leipzig congregation before the cantata began they should, by now, know it well.
+The various chorale texts by Johann Heerman (1584-1642) were written well before Bach was born.
+In the unlikely event that this particular hymn not been familiar to members of the Leipzig congregation before the cantata began they should, by now, know it well.
 Its final statement provides a moment of serious contemplation on the basic thesis of the text before the delivery of the sermon.
 The plain musical setting buttresses the simple plea to eschew all things separating Man from his God.

 In the sermon that followed, the pastor would doubtless have reiterated and reinforced the contentions that underpin this splendid work.